neondatabase/website/content/docs/introduction/billing.md

    ```

 <Admonition type="tip">
-Neon also provides calculators to help you with cost estimates.
+Neon also provides calculators to help with cost estimates.
 See [Pricing calculators](#pricing-calculators).
 </Admonition>

 ## Project storage